Is TrueCar Inc. (TRUE) a Keeper?

-TrueCar Inc. (NASDAQ:TRUE) went up by 0.54% from its latest closing price compared to the recent 1-year high of $6.25.
-The company’s stock price has collected -0.80% of loss in the last five trading sessions.
-Press Release reported on 01/05/22 that TrueCar to Participate in Upcoming Investor Conference
+TrueCar Inc. (NASDAQ:TRUE) went down by -10.43% from its latest closing price compared to the recent 1-year high of $6.25.
+The company’s stock price has collected -10.67% of loss in the last five trading sessions.
+Press Release reported 7 hours ago that Autonomy Launches Tesla Model 3 EV Subscription Program

 Is It Worth Investing in TrueCar Inc. (NASDAQ :TRUE) Right Now?